Results & Photos

 If you need to cancel or amend your entry, please head over to our FAQ page and fill out the relevant form.

-Trail Running SA has a range of merchandise available via the online store.
-You can order online for pickup at the event.
-There will also be limited stock available at the event.
+Check out our merchandise at our online store.
+You can order online and pickup at the event.
+Limited stock is available at the event.

 Course Map & Closures

 Course maps are at the bottom of this page.
 The courses will be well marked.
 See the TRSA Routes page for information on how to download the GPX files.

 Our policy and methodology for determining course closure times is here.
 All courses close at 11:00 a.m., giving the following cutoff paces: